Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     vi Makefile
     ```

-    In the 'platform selection' section, the default target platform is set as `xilinx_aws-vu9p-f1_shell-v04261818_201920_1` which is the AWS F1 platform.
+    In the 'platform selection' section, the default target platform is set as `xilinx_aws-vu9p-f1_shell-v04261818_201920_2.xpfm` using AWS_PLATFORM enviroment variable.
+It is an AWS F1 platform and the environment varialbe is set automatically with terminal launch.

     The next couple of lines define the design files location and file names.
 Following that is the host compiler settings, kernel compiler, and linker settings.
 You do not need to modify any of the options here but you may want to play with them after finishing this tutorial.